 A student and hearing officer may agree in advance to deviations from procedure.
 Such deviations are not then subject to appeal.
 Other deviations are acceptable as long as such deviations are not found upon appeal to be materially harmful to the respondent.
-The office of student life, student conduct and the committee on academic misconduct may create additional procedures in alignment with this code.
+The office of student life, student conduct and the committee on academic misconduct may create additional procedures, such as record retention and reporting, in alignment with this code.
+Student conduct will publish standards used to review, investigate, and adjudicate allegations involving registered student organizations.
+These procedures must be publicly available on the appropriate Ohio state university's website.